tsaliu/Capstone-Project/README.md

   4. Track the person's eye movement and re-direct the laser onto the pupil
   5. To decode, demodulate, the video stream and display

-  My contribution to this project is to handle all the telecommunication functions and also the reflective mirror stand with 2 axis of freedom with control of serial communications.
+  My contribution to this project is to handle all the telecommunication functions and also the control of the reflective mirror stand with 2 axis of freedom with 2 servo motors.
 The tracking portion is handled by Anas Zurkiyeh.
-The system that resemble a human eye is physically assembled and built in Mcgill University by their Mechanical Engineering student as their own capstone project.
+The system that resemble a human eye is physically assembled and built in Mcgill University by their Mechanical Engineering students as their own capstone project.
 The control of that system (Target) is written by Noor Allami.

 Find me on LinkedIn: https://www.linkedin.com/in/tsaliu/